Have any questions about Textura? Find your answers here.

 Epson Perfection V850 Pro Flatbed Scanner - 6400 dpi Optical - 48-bit Color - 16-bit Grayscale - USB

-This scanner is readily available at most electronic/camera shops and can be ordered online.
+These scanners are readily available at most electronic/camera shops and can be ordered online.

 • Dedicated desktop scanners are a good place to start.